agorafoundation/agora/SECURITY.md

 ## Acknowledgments

-We would like to thank the following individuals and organizations for their contributions to the security of this project:
+We would like to thank the students and staff that have worked on this project and all furter mainainers:

 - [GitHub List](https://github.com/agorafoundation/agora/graphs/contributors)